-With ATV Johannes Kepler in space and ATV Edoardo Amaldi almost built, the next Space Station supply craft was named after the most famous scientist of all time: Albert Einstein.
+After ATV Johannes Kepler and ATV Edoardo Amaldi, the next Space Station supply craft was named after the most famous scientist of all time: Albert Einstein.

 With relativity and E=mc2, Albert Einstein is a major icon of 20th century science.

-His theories have been stringently tested in space and his work is used to guide spacecraft to other planets – and now he will fly into orbit when ESA decided to name the fourth Automated Transfer Vehicle (ATV) after Albert Einstein.
+His theories have been stringently tested in space and his work is used to guide spacecraft to other planets – and now he has now flown into orbit as ESA decided to name the fourth Automated Transfer Vehicle (ATV) after Albert Einstein.